prisma/prisma1/docs/1.0/docs/04-Reference/11-Graphcool-Binding/Graphcool-Binding.md

 1. Download generated database schema definition `database.graphql` (contains the full CRUD API)
 1. Define your application schema, typically called `app.graphql`
 1. Instantiate `Graphcool` with information about your Graphcool service (such as its endpoint and the path to the database schema definition)
-1. Implement resolvers for application schema by delegating to underlying Graphcool service using the generated _binding functions_
+1. Implement the resolvers for your application schema by delegating to the underlying Graphcool service using the generated _binding functions_

 ## Installation